NEW YORK–(BUSINESS WIRE)–

 About Arch Capital Group Ltd.

-Arch Capital Group Ltd., a publicly listed Bermuda exempted company with approximately $16.7 billion in capital at June 30, 2021, provides insurance, reinsurance and mortgage insurance on a worldwide basis through its wholly owned subsidiaries.
+Arch Capital Group Ltd. (Nasdaq: ACGL) is a publicly listed Bermuda exempted company with approximately $14.5 billion in capital at Sept.
+30, 2022.
+Arch, which is part of the S&P 500 Index, provides insurance, reinsurance and mortgage insurance on a worldwide basis through its wholly owned subsidiaries.

 Cautionary Note Regarding Forward-Looking Statements

 The Private Securities Litigation Reform Act of 1995 provides a “safe harbor” for forward-looking statements.
 This release or any other written or oral statements made by or on behalf of Arch Capital Group Ltd. and its subsidiaries may include forward-looking statements, which reflect our current views with respect to future events and financial performance.
 All statements other than statements of historical fact included in or incorporated by reference in this release are forward-looking statements.